 The emergency shutdown system shall be designed so that it enters or maintains safe conditions if a fault occurs that can prevent the system from functioning.
 The emergency shutdown system shall have a simple and clear command structure.
 The system shall be capable of being activated manually from trigger stations that are located in strategic locations on the facility.
-It shall be possible to manually activate functions from the central control room that bring the facility to a safe condition in the event of a fault in the parts of the system that can be programmed.
+It shall be possible to manually activate functions from the manned control centre that bring the facility to a safe condition independently of the parts of the system that can be programmed.

-Emergency shutdown valves shall be installed that can stop streams of hydrocarbons and chemicals to and from the facility, and which isolate the facility's fire areas.
+Emergency shutdown valves shall be installed that can stop streams of hydrocarbons and chemicals to and from the facility and to and from wells, and which isolate and/or partition the fire areas on the facility.

-Process safety system
+Section 34 Process safety system